cs3org/reva/changelog/unreleased/context-methods.md

-Enhancement: Add methods to get and put context values.
+Enhancement: Add methods to get and put context values

 Added `GetKeyValues` and `PutKeyValues` methods to fetch/put values from/to context.